Why Diversity Should Matter to You

 When available, the chart below will display ethnic diversity among the faculty at Aspen University.

-At Aspen University, the male to female student ratio is above the national average of about 40:60 with a student body that is mostly female.
+At Aspen University, the male to female student ratio is comparable to the national average of about 40:60 with a student body that is mostly female.

 Explore Male/Female Diversity at Aspen University

-If available, the chart below will include the male to female ratio among Aspen University's faculty, as well as students.
+If available, the chart below will include the male to female ratio among Aspen University's undergraduate students.

 Higher Than Average Chance your Roommate Will be From Another State